SmartAdvisorOnline

 High-end / AES-NI / mini-PC Heavy streaming, remote work, many devices, low-jitter goals Strong candidate for near-gigabit router VPN performance

-Key takeaway A router VPN is not finished when it connects.
+A router VPN is not finished when it connects.
 It is finished when routing, DNS, IPv6, and the fallback behaviour all make sense for your real household.

 Three advanced fixes matter more than the average guide admits.
 First, selective routing: send the TV, streaming stick, or console through the VPN, but keep phones or banking apps on the local connection.
 This prevents unnecessary friction and avoids the classic “why does my banking app hate my router VPN?” problem.
 Second, IPv6 leak prevention: if your router or provider does not handle IPv6 correctly, disable it at the router level and then verify the result in the Leak Test Tool.
 Third, DNS-over-TLS: encrypted DNS at the router level makes your resolver path harder for the ISP to inspect even outside the main tunnel logic.

 These same fixes also explain why one-household articles and streaming articles are not separate worlds.
-A family trying to stabilise Hulu, Netflix, or Disney+ on a Smart TV often ends up learning the same lessons about DNS consistency, protocol choice, and split routing that a home office learns for security.
+A family trying to stabilise BBC iPlayer, Netflix, or Disney+ on a Smart TV often ends up learning the same lessons about DNS consistency, protocol choice, and split routing that a home office learns for security.

 Selective routing on a router VPN Smart TV / streaming box Phone / banking device Router policy engine choose VPN or direct path VPN tunnel Direct ISP